Kaholo/kaholo-plugin-pytest/README.md

 This plugin extends Kaholo to be able to run Pytest tests.
 This is equivalent to running command `pytest` at the command line.

-If for whatever reason this plugin is lacking a feature required to successfully run your pytest tests, please do [let us know]().
+If for whatever reason this plugin is lacking a feature required to successfully run your pytest tests, please do [let us know](https://kaholo.io/contact/).
 A more generic way (albeit technically more difficult) to run pytest that should work in any scenario is to use the [Kaholo Docker Plugin](https://github.com/Kaholo/kaholo-plugin-docker) method "Run Container".
 The Pytest Plugin is essentially the same thing, but with many of the details parameterized for a more user-friendly low-code experience.

 ## Prerequisites
 There are few very important items to successfully use the plugin to execute pytest.
 * Python version - most python projects are developed with a specific version of python, and using the wrong version can cause many types of failure.
-It is very important to select the correct version in parameter "Alternative Docker Image", e.g. `python:3.8.10`.
+It is very important to select the correct version in parameter "Python Docker Image", e.g. `python:3.8.10`.
 The default is unlikely to be the correct choice.
 * Requirements text file - a python project should have a requirements.txt file in the root, which is used as the "Working Directory" parameter.
 If a requirements.txt file is found there, the specified versions of requirements will be installed with `pip` before the tests are run.
 If no requirements.txt is found, `pipreqs` will be used instead in an attempt to create one.
 While this fallback method does often work, there are no guarantees.
 If an appropriate requirements.txt file is in the project but not in the "Working Directory", use the [Kaholo File System Plugin](https://github.com/Kaholo/kaholo-plugin-fs) to copy requirements.txt to the working directory before running the "Pytest Plugin" action.

 ## Use of Docker